remix-run/react-router/docs/guides/basics/Histories.md

 # Histories

-React Router is built on [history](https://github.com/rackt/history).
+React Router is built with [history](https://github.com/rackt/history).
 In a nutshell, a history knows how to listen to the browser's address bar for changes and parses the URL into a `location` object that the router can use to match routes and render the correct set of components.